jan25/jan25.github.io/README.md

 ## Usage

-Clone or fork this repo and modify content defined in `blocks.go` file to see your custom content in the portfolio.
+Clone or fork this repo and modify content defined in `content.go` file to see your custom content in the portfolio.
 Run these commands after adding your content:

 ```sh
 # Generate static files